Marie Antoinette: Failure of political and financial reforms

-Suffering from an acute case of depression the king began to seek the advice of his wife.
-In her new role and with increasing political power, the queen tried to improve the awkward situation brewing between the assembly and the king.
+Suffering from an acute case of depression, the king began to seek the advice of his wife.
+In her new role and with increasing political power, the queen tried to improve the awkward situation brewing between the Parlement and the king.
 This change of the queen's position signaled the end of the Polignacs' influence and their impact on the finances of the Crown.

-Continuing deterioration of the financial situation despite cutbacks to the royal retinue and court expenses ultimately forced the king, the queen and the Minister of Finance, Calonne, at the urging of Vergennes, to call a session of the Assembly of Notables, after a hiatus of 160 years.
-The assembly was held for the purpose of initiating necessary financial reforms, but the Parlement refused to cooperate.
+Continuing deterioration of the financial situation despite cutbacks to the royal retinue and court expenses ultimately forced the king, the queen and the Controller-General of Finances Charles Alexandre de Calonne—at the urging of Vergennes—to call a session of the Assembly of Notables after a hiatus of 160 years.
+The Assembly was held for the purpose of initiating necessary financial reforms, but the Assembly refused to cooperate.
 The first meeting took place on 22 February 1787, nine days after the death of Vergennes on 13 February.
-Marie Antoinette did not attend the meeting and her absence resulted in accusations that the queen was trying to undermine its purpose.
-The Assembly was a failure.
-It did not pass any reforms and, instead, fell into a pattern of defying the king.
-On the urging of the queen, Louis XVI dismissed Calonne on 8 April 1787.
+Marie Antoinette did not attend the meeting, and her absence resulted in accusations that the queen was trying to undermine its purpose.
+The Assembly was a failure; it did not pass any reforms and instead fell into a pattern of defying the king.
+On the urging of the queen, Louis dismissed Calonne on 8 April.

-On 1 May 1787 Étienne Charles de Loménie de Brienne, Archbishop of Toulouse and one of the queen's political allies was appointed by the king at her urging to replace Calonne, first as Controller-General of Finances and then as Prime Minister.
-He began to institute more cutbacks at court while trying to restore the royal absolute power weakened by parliament.
+On 1 May Étienne Charles de Loménie de Brienne, Archbishop of Toulouse and one of the queen's political allies, was appointed by the king at her urging to replace Calonne, first as controller-general of finances and then as chief minister.
+He began to institute more cutbacks at court while trying to restore the royal absolute power weakened by the Parlement.
 Brienne was unable to improve the financial situation, and since he was the queen's ally, this failure adversely affected her political position.
 The continued poor financial climate of the country resulted in the 25 May dissolution of the Assembly of Notables because of its inability to function, and the lack of solutions was blamed on the queen.